tommyil/gemina-examples/response_types.md

 #### Date

-String Type in European Format `dd//mm//yyyy`
+Date Type in European Format - `dd//mm//yyyy`

 #### Business Number

-Integer between 5 to 11 digits
+Integer from 5 to 11 digits